-FBI GreenPak is a new Windows locker Trojan that is circulating the internet disguising as a notification page from FBI.
+FBI GreenPak virus is a new Windows locker Trojan that is circulating the internet disguising as a notification page from FBI.
 The virus program displays a notification purportedly from FBI; it freezes the computer and demands the user to pay a fine to unlock the computer.
 If you have encountered such a notification we recommend you to ignore all such warnings.

-FBI MoneyPak is a ransomware that holds computer hostage and demands ransom money to unlock the computer.
+FBI MoneyPak virus is a ransomware that holds computer hostage and demands ransom money to unlock the computer.
 Don’t believe in any of the warnings mentioned in the notification because they are nothing but fake.

 Once the virus infection infiltrates into the computer it tends to block the computer completely and displays one message warning that your IP has been found among the ones visiting child pornographic content or other illegal websites banned which it claims is a violation of federal gov laws and attracts a punishment.